 The winning playwright, Tom Spencer, is a sophomore journalism major from Bedford, New Hampshire.
 He frequently contributes to The New Hampshire and UNH Tales.
 He is studying Arabic and hopes to pursue a career in journalism.
 “Uncle Zeke” is directed by Samantha Smith ‘14.

 Other prize winners include set designer, Lyndsey Nowlan ’15 of Leominster, Massachusetts; costume designer, Sarah LaFlamme ’14 of Franklin, Massachusetts and lighting designer, Connor McGrath ’14 of Manchester, New Hampshire.

-“eSTRANGED,” runs November 20-23 at 7 p.m. and November 24 at 2 p.m. in the UNH Hennessy Theatre in Durham, and the APPE blackbox in the IMRC in Stuart Hall, Orono, ME.
-Tickets for the Durham performance are $8 for youth aged 17 and under, $14 for UNH students, ID holders and seniors and groups of 15 or more, and $16 for the general public.
-They can be purchased through the PCAC Ticket Office located in the Johnson Theatre lobby of the Paul Creative Arts Center.
+The second annual John C. Edwards Undergraduate Prize Plays runs April 16-19 in the UNH Hennessy Theatre.
+Tickets are $8 for UNH students, ID holders and seniors and groups of 15 or more, and $10 for the general public and can be purchased through the PCAC Ticket Office located in the Johnson Theatre lobby of the Paul Creative Arts Center.
 This full-service ticket office is open Monday through Friday 10 a.m. to 5 p.m. and one hour before curtain.
 Tickets purchased online will incur NO ADDITIONAL FEES.
 Call 603-862-7222 or visit UNHarts.com.
-This production contains strong language, sexual references and violence and is not recommended for children.
-For more information about our season, our programs, to book a tour or to make field trip reservations for your school, visit unh.edu/theatre-dance or call 603-862-2150.
+For more information about our season, our programs, to book a tour or to make field trip reservations for your school, visit http://cola.unh.edu/theatre-dance or call 603.862.2150.